aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-05-03-got-accepted-into-gsoc.md

 ---
-title: GSoC - Accepted to Google Summer of Code
+title: GSoC - Accepted to Google Summer of Code 2024
 date: 2024-05-03 10:30:00
 categories:
 - gsoc
 - kworkflow
 - integration tests
 ---

-In the final moments of the MiniDebconf in Belo Horizonte, as I was heading to the airport to go back home, a notification popped up on my phone: I had been accepted into Google Summer of Code.
+In the final moments of the MiniDebconf in Belo Horizonte that I attended back in April, as I was heading to the airport to go back home, a notification popped up on my phone: I had been accepted into Google Summer of Code 2024.
 It was a surreal and incredibly exciting moment.

 ###### Snapshot: MiniDebconf Belo Horizonte 2024
 ![Small Picture](/assets/images/minidc.jpg)